-During the review period prior to adoption the City considered comments from Legal Aid that we Commented [CW1]: Additional edits regarding strengthening the fair housing analysis and adding new programs to protect tenants and prevent displacement.
+During the review period prior to adoption the City considered comments from Legal Aid that were regarding strengthening the fair housing analysis and adding new programs to protect tenants and prevent displacement.
 The City has incorporated additional edits based on HCD recommendations and revisions to the sites inventory.
 Additionally, the City has included Program H-32: Tenant Protection/Eviction Prevention Measures and Program H-14: Mobile Home Park Rent Control, which address tenant protections.